skavuri143/Veritas/README.md

 ## Contributing

 We welcome contributions!
-If you'd like to improve Sentinel, feel free to fork the repository, create a new branch, and submit a pull request.
+If you'd like to improve Veritas, feel free to fork the repository, create a new branch, and submit a pull request.
 Please ensure that you write tests for any new functionality and that the existing tests pass.